jaimeacostag/inventory-obsolescence-risk-dashboard/README.md

   ⬇️

-PowerBI (Ingestion, Rule Validation, Visualization)
+Power BI (Ingestion, Rule Validation, Visualization)

 ---

 ### 🛠️ Data Generation (Python)

 -  Leveraged AI to create a [Python script](python/synth_inv_snapshot.py) used to generate a synthetic inventory snapshot for 15 SKUs and 123 unique lots.
 The script allowed me to customize the minimum and maximum number of lots for each SKU.
-The otput was not perfect, and minor adjustments were made to the output to resemble real-world date. eg. inventory status for lots with past expiration dates were updated to "Expired".
+The output was not perfect, and minor adjustments were made to the output to resemble real-world data. e.g., inventory status for lots with past expiration dates were updated to "Expired".
 -  Included fields such as:
     -  SKU Number/Material Number
     -  Description with dosage form and strength